Automation is a concept that seems to be growing in importance for businesses and industries with each passing year.

 The consequences of this trend have been particularly noticeable in work.
 As KPMG noted in its Rise of the Humans report series, the convergence of artificial intelligence, automation, machine learning and cognitive platforms 'has profoundly impacted the workforce'.

 Looking at this trend from an HR perspective, managers will be thinking about how they can realise the benefits of automation without creating any negative consequences for the business and its employees.

-Automated tools can make a big difference by taking some of the more onerous parts of the hiring process off your hands, freeing up the human members of the HR team to focus on high-value tasks that require a personal touch.
+Automated tools can make a big difference by taking some of the more demanding parts of the hiring process off your hands, freeing up the human members of the HR team to focus on high-value tasks that require a personal touch.

-Randstad's video interviewing and digital assessment (VIDA) technology can also help to optimise the selection and screening process, with features like virtual tests and in-depth evaluations to gauge candidate capability.
+Randstad's video interviewing and digital assessment (VIDA) technology can also help optimise the selection and screening process, with features like virtual tests and in-depth evaluations to gauge candidate capability.

 Again, there are software solutions entirely dedicated to this aspect of HR.
 Checkster, for instance, utilises concepts like collective intelligence to enable better talent decisions.

 Optimising your onboarding process can deliver a range of benefits for the business and your workforce.

 If you do an excellent job of bringing recruits into the business, you can expect to see advantages like:

 - Better performance and productivity

 Onboarding is a magic moment when new employees decide to stay engaged or become disengaged.
 It offers an imprinting window when you can make an impression that stays with new employees for the duration of their careers.